Portable Tank Cleaning System

 An TK Series Portable Fuel Conditioning and Tank Cleaning Systems provides a great deal of flexibility, being able to take the system to one or many tanks that have shown symptoms of fuel degradation, water contamination, microbial contamination, or diesel engine component failure caused by bad diesel fuel.
 The TK-240 XT is maybe the most popular as it can not only polish the fuel in a diesel fuel storage tank without the need to remove the fuel, it can also solve fuel related issues emanating from a tank on a single piece of equipment.
 As long as at least one hose can be inserted into the tank, ideally to the bottom of the tank, the TK-240 XT can do its job (this would involve use of a second tank capable of holding the fuel being removed, but it does do the job).
 If both hoses can be inserted into the tank, typically at the fuel filler opening, then the fuel can be re-circulated in place.

 Any piece of equipment can be a candidate for contamination.
 An individual that owns a diesel power marine craft, a pickup truck, motor home, farm tractor, tractor trailer rig, or construction equipment can use this handy fuel conditioning and tank cleaning tool.
-Many folks start with the TK-240 XT and see that it does its business, and then more up to another, higher capacity MTC Series Mobil Tank Cleaning System, such as the MTC 1000 or MTC 3000 so that the job can get done quicker, allowing the MTC to be available to clean more fuel tanks, assuring that operations continue to run without stoppage or slow down due to fuel related problems.
+Many folks start with the TK-240 XT and see that it performs the tank cleaning and fuel polishing chores beyond expectations, and then move up to another, higher capacity MTC Series Mobil Tank Cleaning System, such as the MTC 1000 or MTC 3000 so that the job can get done quicker, allowing the MTC to be available to clean more fuel tanks, assuring that operations continue to run without stoppage or slow down due to fuel related problems.

 Diesel Repair Facilities